sourcemeta/registry/docs/commercial.md

 access to premium [built-in schema collections](library.md), a commercial license from Sourcemeta is required.
 This licensing model enables us to:

-- Maintain and enhance the Registry's advanced capabilities
+- Maintain and enhance the service's advanced capabilities
 - Provide enterprise-grade support and reliability
 - Continue investing in cutting-edge JSON Schema tooling development